MrgnHarrisn/ShitLang/README.md

 `print 5 + 2`<br/>

 ## Why did I do this?
-I don't even know, I was jsut bored and now I am here uploading some code while I was hopped up on energy drinks with bordem fueling my coding power.
+I don't even know, I was just bored and now I am here uploading some code while I was hopped up on energy drinks with bordem fueling my coding power.
 I am aware that this code sucks, I am also aware that there are lots of issues and bugs (sometimes having spaces will break the code)<br/>
 Do I care? no.<br/>
 Should I care? probably.<br/>